Chapter 1 - The Beginning

 "Grocery shopping."
 Aunt Joyce grinned watching them.
 She finds it funny when the guys do chores that aren't their forte and didn't require masculinity.
-Something the guys often pout about but they love Aunt so they would still comply anyway.
+Something the guys often pout about but they love Aunt so they would still comply.
 One of the reasons why Uncle Jason jokes around calling himself a bullied husband.
 I will miss this.

 "Can I come with them?"
 The idea excites me but something in my heart ached a little.
 I never tried it with them before and I really wanted to, suddenly there's a need to double time making memories that I'm keeping.